torchnyu/blog/_posts/2020-02-26-learning-languages.md

 it'll teach you a completely new style and a new approach to programming.
 Functional programming is the classic alternative, but logic programming languages like Prolog are also very interesting.

+If you're at the bare minimum stage and applying for your first job, I belive it's perfectly fine to put down that you know the language.
+You may stumble a bit in an interview, but that's perfectly normal.

+However if you're beyond your first or second internship/job, you should be a little more strict with yourself on language proficiency.
+Perhaps put a caveat such as "(familiar)" or "(learning)" next to the language.

 # Getting Comfortable